tytydraco/yessleep/out/Its_been_four_years_since_I_April_fooled_my_whole_school_Im_not_quarantined_Im_dead.md

 Well, controlled ones.

 Luna was destroyed when the school was blown to pieces.
+Thankfully, no many casualties.

+Just a lot of infected kids quietly being shoved into a white building.

+Our town is out of the way, so it's not like anyones noticed.

 And the remnants of her, of *me* burned.